Live — updating in real time

-Live NHS waiting list counter 2026.
-The NHS waiting list in England stands at approximately 7.5 million people — the longest in NHS history — according to NHS England data.
+The NHS waiting list in England stands at approximately 7.3 million people, according to NHS England data.
+The list has been gradually falling since its 2024 peak.

 People on NHS Waiting List